WelcometoMyGarden/welcometomygarden/docs/full-access.md

 Your `.runtimeconfig.json` within the `api` directory will need:

-- `frontend.url`: the "callback URL" endpoint, typically where your frontend dev server is running (`http://localhost:5173`) if you're dveloping locally.
+- `frontend.url`: the "callback URL" endpoint, typically where your frontend dev server is running (`http://localhost:5173`) if you're developing locally.
 In production, this will be `https://welcometomygarden.org`.

 **For Stripe (subscriptions integration)**